maxhoffmann/immo24-notifier/README.md

 ## Installation

-1. open `chrome://extensions` in your browser
+1. open `chrome://extensions`
 2. enable `developer mode` in the top right corner
-3. download the repository
+4. on GitHub download this repository by clicking on the green `<> Code` button and then on `Download Zip`
+5. extract the zip on your computer to get the folder of the extension
-4. drag and drop the zip file onto the tab that has `chrome://extensions` open
+6. drag and drop the folder onto the tab in your browser, that has `chrome://extensions` open